apHarmony/jsharmony-cms/README.md

 # jsharmony-cms
 Source code for the jsHarmony CMS core project.

+The jsHarmony CMS is an enterprise-grade static CMS with in-page editing.

-The jsHarmony CMS is designed to simplify adding content management to existing web applications.
+It is designed to simplify adding content management to existing web applications.

 Features include: